HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-16-anatomy-of-a-test.md

 published: true
 ---

 What happens when you run a test using Hypothesis?
-This post will help you understand.
+This article will help you understand.

 <!--more-->